carmine560/trading-assistant/README.md

 <tr><td><code>('count_trades',)</code></td>

 <td>Count the number of trades for the day.
-Call this command after order
+Additionally, output a chapter
-execution.
-Additionally, output a chapter section for FFmpeg metadata when Nvidia ShadowPlay records a screencast.</td></tr>
+section for FFmpeg metadata when Nvidia ShadowPlay records a screencast.
+You must call this command after order execution.</td></tr>

 <tr><td><code>('drag_to', 'X, Y')</code></td>